Family 'Ambushed' By Trump Suggestion To Meet With Woman Who Caused Fatal Crash

 Charles and Dunn had gone to the White House to ask that Sacoolas return to face justice in the U.K. Their first surprise of the day was that rather than meeting with some "senior official" as they say they had been told, they were met by President Trump himself.

-Trump told reporters on Wednesday that his meeting with the family "was beautiful in a certain way" and that he had meet with Dunn's parents at the request of British Prime Minister Boris Johnson.
+Trump told reporters on Wednesday that his meeting with the family "was beautiful in a certain way" and that he had met with Dunn's parents at the request of British Prime Minister Boris Johnson.

 "Unfortunately, when we had everybody together, they decided not to meet," Trump said.
 "Perhaps they had lawyers involved by that time, I don't know exactly.
 I know the people were lovely, they were very nice, and they were, you know, desperately sad."